 Tickets

-With the addition of these three new names, the Evil Festival line-up now includes ten names that illustrate all the richness and diversity of the next edition of the event, which will appeal to both long-time fans and new generations.
+With only two confirmations left, for the first and last days of the festival, the Evil Festival line-up already includes 15 names that illustrate all the richness and diversity of the next edition of the event, making it stand out for appealing to both long-time fans and new generations.

-The Evil Live Festival organizers also revealed that new bands will be announced and tickets will go on sale before Christmas, starting at 10am on December 10.
+The Evil Live Festival organizers also revealed that two new bands will be announced and daily tickets will go on sale from February 5 at 10am.

 When: June 27, 28 and 29